Q1: Which kinds of instruments can be registered?

 Q7: Can unstamped Provisional Agreement for Sale & Purchase of Car Park be accepted for registration?

-Q8: For re-registration cases, our opinion on the correction of material or clerical errors is sometimes different from that of LR.
-How to compromise?
+Q8: For re-registration cases, our opinion on whether the mistake sought to be corrected is considered as a material or as non-material is sometimes different from that of the Land Registry.
+How can we follow up the case?

 Q9: If there are minor discrepancies in parties’ names between the instrument and the land registers, what should I do to ensure that the instrument is acceptable for registration?

 A: Please refer to Land Registry Circular Memorandum (LRCM) No. 3/99.
-For names of foreigners with document of identity, we require lodging solicitors to add cross reference such as “also known as XXX” in memorial whereas for cases without document of identity, we require addition of the relevant cross reference to the memorial and confirmation by solicitors in writing that the two names refer to the same person.
+For names of parties with identification number information in the land records, we require lodging solicitors to add cross reference such as “also known as XXX” in memorial whereas for cases without identification number, we require addition of the relevant cross reference to the memorial and confirmation by solicitors in writing that the two names refer to the same person.

 Q10: If the property address in a Provisional Agreement for Sale and Purchase is somewhat different from that of the land register, will it be accepted for registration?